shivannis/xandr-docs-public/xandr-docs/digital-platform-api/api-best-practices.md

 To retrieve the next 50, you would simply set `start_element=50`.

 > [!TIP]
-> The maximum number of objects that can be returned, regardless of pagination, is 100.
-Please note that if you request over 100 objects, we will only return the first 100 and will not provide an error message.
+> The maximum number of objects that can be returned, regardless of pagination, is 100. . note that if you request over 100 objects, we will only return the first 100 and will not provide an error message.

 ### Throttle your calls